MChehadeh/PX4-Autopilot/README.md

 source devel/setup.bash
 ```

-<input type="checkbox" checked> Now everthing is ready to be used from companion computer side.
+Now everthing is ready to be used from companion computer side.

 ## QGroundControl QGC (Optional) <a name="QGroundControl"></a>
 - QGroundControl is a open-source ground control station software that let us to plan, monitor, and control vehicles.
 With features ranging from mission planning and telemetry monitoring to vehicle configuration and real-time control.